 Tips for Preventing Tooth Decay

-First of all, the best tip to follow to prevent tooth decay is to brush and floss daily.
+First of all, the best tip to follow to prevent tooth decay is to exercise good oral hygiene habits like brushing and flossing daily.
 You should brush after every meal, but at least twice a day.
 You should floss after every meal as well.
 It is highly recommended that the toothpaste you use be one that has fluoride.
-If you indulge in sugary foods, wait for about 30 minutes before brushing your teeth so that you don’t harm the enamel of your teeth.
+If you indulge in sugary foods, wait for about 30 minutes before using your toothbrush and brushing your teeth so that you don’t harm the enamel of your teeth.
 And, if you are unable to brush right after a meal, at least rinse your mouth with water or mouthwash.
 You may want to consider a fluoride mouthwash in addition to the fluoride toothpaste for added protection against tooth decay.

 Then, a person should keep up with regularly scheduled dentist appointments.
-Routine dental care like exams, professional teeth cleaning and polishing can really help keep tooth decay away.
-Talk to your dentist about how often you should be scheduling appointments for routine care.
+Routine dental care like exams, a professional dental cleaning and polishing can really help keep tooth decay away.
+Talk to your dentist about how often you should be scheduling appointments for a routine dental cleaning and exam.
 Some suggest every six months, but every individual will be different.

-Next, consider getting a dental sealant, especially for school age children.
-They can help both adults and kids keep tooth decay at bay.
+Next, consider getting dental sealants, especially for school age children.
+Dental sealants can help both adults and kids keep tooth decay at bay.
 Sealants are a plastic coating that seal off the grooves of your teeth where food and bacteria form.
 Sealants are applied to the surface of the back teeth and can last for ten years with proper care.

 There are also natural methods to consider.
 You can try vitamin D supplements to keep the enamel of the teeth strong and durable.
 Licorice root has antibacterial properties that may help your oral health.
 Aloe vera gel has been suggested to help remineralize the enamel of teeth.
 There is a technique called oil pulling that is a part of an ancient health system called Ayurveda.
 It calls for you to swish coconut or sesame oil around in your mouth for a prescribed amount of time without swallowing it.
 When the prescribed time is up, you spit the oil out in the sink.
 Oil pulling has been shown to reduce the amount of plaque in the mouth, which improves the enamel of the teeth.